 The cause of the current pandemic is a novel coronavirus (2019-nCoV), also called COVID-19.
 There are many types of human coronaviruses including some that can cause upper-respiratory tract illnesses.
 Other coronaviruses include severe acute respiratory syndrome (SARS-CoV) and Middle East Respiratory Syndrome (MERS-CoV).
 Brigham and Women’s Hospital has substantial experience caring for COVID-19 patients.

 How does COVID-19 spread?

+COVID-19 is thought to spread from person-to-person when in close contact (within about 6 feet).
+Person-to-person spread occurs mainly through respiratory droplets produced when an infected person coughs, sneezes or talks.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.

-Common symptoms of a COVID-19 infection may include:
+According to the U.S. Centers for Disease Control and Prevention (CDC), common symptoms of a COVID-19 infection may include:

 Chest tightness or chest pain

-Shortness of breath
+Cough or shortness of breath

 How can I prevent the spread of COVID-19?

 To protect yourself and others from COVID-19, the CDC also recommends taking these steps:

 Wash your hands often with soap and water for at least 20 seconds, especially after you have been in a public place.
 If soap and water aren’t available, use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.